koljapluemer/see-you-again/README.md

 - If it detects "---" in your note, it interprets what comes before as the front of a flashcard and the rest of a back that you have to remember
 - If your note title starts with ">", it assumes the goal is to memorize the title verbatim (useful for quotes)
 - Otherwise, it uses the title as the "front" of the flashcard and the body as the back

+### Finding Notes That Have No Context Yet

+*If you want to find out for which notes you haven't thought about their usage context yet, this function is your friend*

+Simply use Obsidian's search: `-"see-you-again" path:md`

+### Finding Notes That Explicitly Have No Context Set

+*Such notes will not show up in any context, and never show up in `Add context to a random note`.
+If you are using this plugin to fight Collector's fallacy, this function may help you to find notes that really have no point and maybe should be deleted.*

+Simply use Obsidian's search: `"see-you-again: {}"`